andreshernandez92/EcommerceReactDotNet/README.md

                   />
 ## Introduction

- A robust and modern app built portfolio project using .NET and Javascript with Typescript and React!
+ A robust and modern app built portfolio project using .NET, Javascript with Typescript and React!
 This project is designed to provide a basic shopping experience for users, featuring an intuitive and responsive user interface, efficient back-end architecture, and basic e-commerce functionalities.